 If you want to present yourself to hiring managers in a compelling way, writing a resume summary statement is the first step.
 The first thing employers used to see at the top of a resume was the now-obsolete objective statement that stated the obvious, such as, "I am hoping to gain employment with a respected company where I can hone my skills as an executive assistant."
 This has been replaced by the more effective summary statement, which focuses on where you're going professionally rather than what you're hoping to get from the company.

-What to Include in an Executive Assistant Resume Summary Statement
+What to Include in the Executive Assistant Resume Summary Statement

 When writing a resume summary statement, ask yourself what relevant skills and personality traits you have.
 Recall your proudest professional and personal moments.
 What do they demonstrate about you?
 Write briefly and clearly about the traits that stood out when you did your best work.
 For example, you may be calm and collected in a crisis.
 Write about the time an unpleasant surprise derailed your entire team's travel plans to give an important presentation across the country, but you calmly and efficiently reset the travel plans to help your team make the presentation and save the deal.
 What have your previous coworkers valued most about you?
 Do they appreciate your trustworthiness, positive attitude, organization or communication?
 You want the company that hires you to respect the same things you value most about yourself.